 - When Scan Mode is on and Narrator is on a slider, the left and right arrows will decrease and increase the slider.
 Up and down arrows will continue to navigate to the previous or next paragraph or item.
-Home and End will move the slider to the beginning or the end.
+Home and End will move the slider to the beginning of the end.

-- We fixed the issue where Narrator did not read process/applications from Task Manager when “More details” view was selected.
+- We fixed the issue where Narrator did not read the process/applications from Task Manager when “More details” view was selected.

-- We fixed a couple issues related to mouse pointer sizes not increasing/decreasing properly when DPI is set to something other than 100%.
+- We fixed a couple of issues related to mouse pointer sizes not increasing/decreasing properly when DPI is set to something other than 100%.